khakiout/collection-dash/README.md

 # COLLECTION DASH
 This is a planned web application where anyone can play a timer-based game.
 The goal is to collect as many as possible packages appearing in the field.
-After the end of 60 seconds, the score will be stored in a database.
+After the end of 60 seconds, the score will be displayed.
-*The accumulated score of all games has a corresponding monetary amount which will be donated to Red Cross.*

 ## Usage
 TODO